Rajarshi1001/Dashtoon_GenAI_assignment/README.md

 # Neural Style Transfer Project

 ## Introduction
-This project implements the Neural Style Transfer (NST) technique using TensorFlow and Keras.
+This project implements the Neural Style Transfer (NST) technique using TensorFlow and Keras using the __VGG-19__ features.
 NST is a fascinating application of deep learning that merges the content of one image with the style of another.
 This README provides an overview of the project, instructions for setting it up and running it, and discusses potential future enhancements.

 ## Setup and Installation
 To run this project, you need Python 3.x and the following libraries: